 In the DCV email, there are two options available for customers: either approve the certificate issuance or reject it.
-Both options are present in the email from COMODO:
+Both options are present in the email from COMODO (now Sectigo):

 Note: We strongly recommend that you should not reject your certificates via domain control validation emails as it will make the order not usable anymore.
 If you have any uncertainties or need to change some information, please contact our support team for advice.
 We will find the best and fastest solution for you.

 If the certificate was rejected via the DCV email after the certificate activation, please contact our support team so that we can advise you on the case.
 The course of actions that can be applied is the same as for the application rejected by the Certificate Authority.

 Providing that the certificate is within the refund grace period, we will be able to issue a refund for the certificate to your account funds.

 We are also doing our best to monitor COMODO (now Sectigo) certificates that were rejected via DCV and send out corresponding notifications.

 Note: The actions described above are applicable only if the rejected certificate was rejected after the original activation (not a reissue) and the certificate does not have any parent certificate IDs.